thufschmitt/tix-papers/synthesis.md

 ## Problem studied {-}

-The Nix language is not typed, although type test are present at runtime.
+The Nix language is not typed, although type tests are present at runtime.
 The aim of this internship is to design a type-system for this language, and implement a typechecker for it.
 The goal of this type-system is the same as the one of Typed Racket by @FH08: